This is the wealthiest person in your state, new Forbes report shows

 (NEXSTAR) — You can probably name some of the richest people in the country: Elon Musk, Jeff Bezos, Warren Buffett.
-But do you know the wealthiest person in your state?
+But do you know the wealthiest person in North Carolina and other states?

 Unless you have a few billion dollars lying around, it likely isn’t you.